Midsomer Norton railway station: History

 The station was part of the Somerset and Dorset Railway's extension from Evercreech Junction railway station to Bath.
 It opened on 20 July 1874.
 The Somerset and Dorset Joint Railway was nationalised in 1948 and became part of the Southern Region of British Railways.

 The S&DJR station was on a fairly steep slope which took the railway up from the valley floor at Radstock into the Mendip Hills, heading south to the summit of the line at Masbury.
 It had extensive gardens which were cultivated by the station staff and won many prizes.

 The station was mentioned in 1964 in the song "Slow Train" by Flanders and Swann.

 It was closed in 1966, with the closure of the Somerset and Dorset Joint Railway, under the Beeching Axe.

 Preservation

 The station was sold in 1969 to a local school, and then in 1995 to the Wansdyke district council, who leased it to the Somerset and Dorset Railway Heritage Trust to restore to its 1950s condition.

 Today the trust runs an operational railway centre and museum at the site, and are relaying the 2 mi 2 ch of track southwards up the gradient towards Chilcompton.
 The plan is to eventually operate a ride-round trip over the route, which would require restoration of the former Chilcompton railway tunnel.
 A road bridge over the railway, north east of the station has been removed, therefore relaying track on this side of the station would be expensive.

 Neighbouring land leased to the station restoration project that had been part of the grounds of the now-demolished mansion Norton House has now been transferred to Silver Street Nature Reserve.

+In November 2023, Somerset and Dorset Heritage Trust purchased track bed close to where the former railway tunnel linking Chilcompton and Midsomer Norton stations was located.
+During this time, a track extension was discussed but nothing has since materialised.